grypesc/tatoeba-mt-benchmark/README.md

 # atmt
 Approaches to machine translation
-Machine translation algorithms tested on tatoeba english to spanish dataset.
+Machine translation algorithms and Tatoeba translation benchmark.
 Dataset is tokenized with Spacy tokenizer by DataPipeline object and tokens are transformed into FastText embeddings.
 Currently implemented:
-* enc_dec_attn.py - RNN encoder-decoder with attention.
+* enc_dec_attn.py - Bidirectional encoder-decoder with attention.
 * rql.py - Recurrent Q-learning algorithm with agents translating on-line.

 Setup: